Meta-Method/Nova-Corporation-Laws/Essential/Board of Advisors.md

 ## The Board of Advisors
-> This law, upon admitance into the general Nova Corporation Base Law, commissions this document as the primary charter of the Board of Advisors.
+> This act, upon admittance into the general Nova Corporation Base Law, commissions this document as the primary charter of the Board of Advisors.

 The Board of Advisors is a collection of Departmental Representatives charged with introduction, discussion, and authorization of laws and policies for the entire Nova Corporation.
 Members of the Class-X Overwatch are inheritly not a part of the Board of Advisors, as the Board of Advisors reports to them directly.